okb1creativedesignbureau-spec/OKB-1_Creative_Design_Bureau/products/cad-VFW614-ATTAS.md

 ATTAS was designed as an in-flight simulator, capable of emulating the handling characteristics of other aircraft through advanced control laws.

-## Major Modifications
+Major Modifications:

-Fly-by-wire control system, Modified cockpit with experimental interfaces, External sensors, probes, and instrumentation, Structural reinforcements for research payloads, Software-defined flight control behavior,
+- Fly-by-wire control system
+- Modified cockpit with experimental interfaces
+- External sensors, probes, and instrumentation
+- Structural reinforcements for research payloads
+- Software-defined flight control behavior

 ## Engineering Significance